julian-garcia/cookbook/README.md

 - [Google Fonts](https://fonts.google.com) (Material icons, Courgette, Overpass, Pacifico)

 ## Deployment & Contributions
 The source code is deployed on GitHub whilst the app itself is deployed on Heroku which is linked to the GitHub repository.
-To create your own copy of the app and make amendments and re-deploy under your own account, follow the installation and deployment instructions.
+To create your own copy of the app, make amendments and re-deploy under your own account, follow the installation and deployment instructions.
 ### Installation
 Make your own folder and navigate to it on the command line.
 Then enter the following:
 ```